My Lebanese mince and potatoes is like the classic version but just upgraded to make your life better.

 Dice the potatoes into thickish cubes 1-2cm thick.
 Deep fry in vegetable oil until half fried and slightly golden.
 Drain on a kitchen towel lined plate and set aside

-In a wide non stick pan, sauté the chopped onion in 2-3 tbsp of regular olive oil on high heat for five minutes then on low for another fifteen minutes until golden
+In a wide non stick pan, sauté the chopped onion in 2-3 tablespoon of regular olive oil on high heat for five minutes then on low for another fifteen minutes until golden

 Add the mince meat and turn up the heat.
 If using lamb drain any excess liquids